lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/ARCHITECTURE.md

 ---

-*This architecture document demonstrates the technical sophistication and innovation of GreyGuard Trials, showcasing advanced Web3 technologies and healthcare-specific optimizations.*
+*This architecture document demonstrates the technical sophistication and innovation of TRIAGE A.I., showcasing advanced Web3 technologies and healthcare-specific optimizations.*